When I meet people today, it’s often difficult for them to imagine that I was 100 pounds overweight in 2010.

 What I ended up discovering, however, was that Kaia FIT was so much more than just the boot camp-style workouts that were described to me.
 It was a strong community of supportive women.
 I got an initial taste of that during my first-ever class, but over the course of weeks and months attending Kaia, I was connecting with women I never would have otherwise met.
 I was creating friendships with women who also wanted to feel better in their skin.
 I knew that if I didn’t show up to a class, I would receive a text message from someone telling me they missed me there.

 And that natural community immediately gave me accountability throughout my 100-pound weight loss.
 They would point out the differences in my body that I was unwilling to notice.
 They cheered me on when I ran my first timed mile.
 And they expected me to work out next to them four days a week until Kaia FIT Sierra expanded to a fifth day … and then they expected to see me then, too.

 Accountability is critical for reaching your fitness goals.
 In fact, ACCOUNTABILITY STATISTIC.

 With a built-in community, accountability for me was never a question.

 If Kaia FIT workouts weren’t fun, I definitely would have burned out many years ago and likely gone back to old habits.

 But one of the pleasant surprises that I experienced was that workouts felt like “playtime” to me.
 I was never bored.
 And I definitely never had to think about what my workout should be or how it should look.
 All the coaches did that for me.

-Kaia taught me that fitness could not only be fun, but so fun that I consider it my hobbie.
+Kaia taught me that fitness could not only be fun but so fun that I consider it my hobby.
 Kaia taught me to fall in love with moving my body in different, challenging-to-me ways.
 That makes sustainable lifestyle changes that much easier to maintain.